patlamontagne/react-dot/README.md

 ### Backend adapters

-While `react-dot` only needs html to work, it is intended to be used along a backend adapter:
+While `react-dot` only needs html to work, you can use a backend adapter to help you generate the markup it needs to initialize.

 https://github.com/patlamontagne/react-dot-php